carine-h/carine-h.github.io/posts/blog_10.md

 ![](../images/10_dem_comp.png)

 At first glance, Democrats lost many voters in the Rio Grande Valley in Texas as well as in south Florida.
 They gained some voters in California and, more subtly, in Kansas and Washington.
-Arizona Hispanic-majority counties saw less Democratic support while New Mexico was a mixed bag.
+Arizona's Hispanic-majority counties saw less Democratic support while New Mexico was a mixed bag.

-Let's take a closer look at some of the states that experiences this loss in Democratic votes.
+Let's take a closer look at some of the states.

 ### Texas

 ![](../images/10_texas_comp.png)

 Democrats saw steep contractions in their victory margins along the southern border.
 Though most of these counties still went for Biden (see my first figure), the shrinking margins certainly carry a message, especially in such a notable geographic area.
 These border counties are the most intimately linked to Trump's "Wall" and immigration agenda.
 Their shift in voting may mean that Trump's "law and order" rhetoric and his emphasis on secure border resonates with the Hispanic residents in those communities.
+Moreover, Trump's emphasis on expanding ICE and oil operations may have boosted jobs in the region.

 ### Florida